-4. Technologies employed
+- 5. Technologies employed - 5.1.

-4.1.
 Wired

-In many (developed or developing) countries it may happen that national service providers may decline to provide connectivity to tiny and isolated villages.
+In many (developed or developing) countries it may happen that national service providers decline to provide connectivity to tiny and isolated villages.
 So in some cases the villagers have created their own optical fiber networks.
-It is the case of Lowenstedt in Germany [Lowenstedt], or some parts of Guifi.net [Cerda-Alabern].
+This is the case in Lowenstedt in Germany [Lowenstedt], or some parts of Guifi.net [Cerda-Alabern].

-4.2.
+5.2.
 Wireless

-The vast majority of the Alternative Network Deployments are based on different wireless technologies [WNDW].
-Below we summarize topics to be considered in such deployments.
-Different considerations about the available options are presented, including physical and Media Access Control (MAC) layers.
-In addition, the trends (and some recommendations) when using these features in Alternative Networks are summarized.
+The vast majority of Alternative Network Deployments are based on different wireless technologies [WNDW].
+Below we summarize the options and trends when using these features in Alternative Networks.